Sustainability

 Analysis Results of WRI Water Risk Assessment Tool

-In 2024, the company also conducted a dedicated analysis of potential risks that water extraction activities might pose to local communities and ecosystems.
+The company also conducted a dedicated analysis of potential risks that water extraction activities might pose to local communities and ecosystems.
 This assessment provides a theoretical basis for deepening water resource management practices.
 Key impact pathways are summarized as follows:

 Impact Type Impact Pathway